COBA-NIH/MicroscopyForBeginnersReferenceGuide/_sources/01_Sample_preparation/Experimental_design.md

 ## Fluorophore selection

 Fluorophores are molecules that are able to emit light upon absorption of a photon, typically of shorter wavelength.
-The fluorophores relevant to biomedical research can be small molecules organic dyes (FITC, Alexa Fluor 488) that bind specific cell structure (e.g., DAPI, BODIPY, mitotrackers), fluorescent analogues of small molecules (e.g., phalloidin, fluorescent amino acids) or fluorescent proteins.
+The fluorophores relevant to biomedical research can be small molecules organic dyes (FITC, Alexa Fluor 488) that bind specific cell structure (e.g., DAPI, MitoTracker), fluorescent analogues of small molecules (e.g., phalloidin, fluorescent amino acids) or fluorescent proteins.
 Some of the important properties to consider when choosing fluorophores are listed below:

 - Excitation/emission spectra of each fluorophore
 - Brightness (dyes tend to be brighter than proteins)